 Indonesia represents the most populous Muslim country on Earth with close to 200 million Islamic adherents.
 Our goal is to train pastors and leaders to establish healthy churches and plant new churches for the sake of engaging their own context with the good news of Jesus.

-Catalyst Missions will return to Kupang, Indonesia for the fifth training module in March 2017.
+Catalyst Missions will return to Kupang, Indonesia for the sixth training module in September 2017.
 Would you help us multiply this training material in culturally appropriate mediums?
 Would you support sending trainers to Indonesia to combat theological famine and the spread of false religion?
 Would you consider going and using your time, talents, and treasures for the sake of the Kingdom?

 An overhead shot of San Ramon, a small pueblo in the middle of the Beni Department, which held one of our recent trainings.